 Since the wastewater of the bakeries contains yeast, the proposed technological treatment diagram is shown in Figure 1.

 The operating principle of the unit is as follows.
-The wastewater from the tank 3 is pumped by a pump 4 through valve 6 and the regulating valve 7 goes into the electromagnetic nano-mill (AVS) 1.
+The wastewater from the tank 3 is pumped by a pump 4 through valve 6 and the regulating valve 7 goes into vortex layer device (AVS) 1.
 The air blower supplies air to the AVS.
 The equalized wastewater is pumped into the AVS activation chamber where it is subjected to the rotating electromagnetic field, the high local pressures, acoustic vibrations, electrolysis, and other factors that intensify the process.
 After AVS the water enters the mass transfer column 2 for further intensive treatment and effective oxidation.
 The purified water after the column is collected in a settling tank 5.
 The samples of clarified water are taken from sampling tap 8 .